kgorman/aspstat/README.md

 - **Input Size**
     - per second inputMessageSize in bytes of all Started and Failed Stream Processors
 - **Output Count**
-    -per second outputMessageCount of all Started and Failed Stream Processors
+    - per second outputMessageCount of all Started and Failed Stream Processors
 - **Output Size**
     - per second outputMessageSize in bytes of all Started and Failed Stream Processors
 -  **DLQ**